-The underlying mortality assumptions and all other actuarial assumptions used for the June 30, 2018 measurement date were based on the results of a December 2017 actuarial experience study for the period 1997 to 2015.
+The underlying mortality assumptions and all other actuarial assumptions were based on the results of a December 2017 actuarial experience study for the period 1997 to 2015.
 Further details of the Experience Study can be found on the CalPERS website.